petetae/SET_stock_prediction/README.md

 The main problem that we are looking to explore and solve is in the stock market domain.
 Recent trends, in Thailand, have shown that stock market prices have been affected by the increase in covid19 statistics and this also has been influenced by the google search information.
 Here, we look to explore whether these have an impact in predicting the stock information or not and how we can optimise our models to yield the highest performance.

+The main motivation for the project is based on the recent trends that we can see how stock prices in Thai have plummeted when a new covid19 wave hits.
+So we want to see whether we can use this as a factor for stock price prediction.

 This project originated as an idea and an exploration to use various data sources to help predict the stock market data.

 The data set/source we used are as follows